532910/ovpn-ca/README.md

 ## Expiration

-To list all certs expiration date and days left:
+To list all certs expiration dates and days left:
 ```
 s=<server> serShowAllCertsExpiration
 ```